Opinion page by Duane Alan Hahn.

 I have a hard time recalling, bringing up something from my memory on my own, but my recognition memory is usually better than average.
 I'm usually the first person to recognize an actor under tons of makeup.
 I was great at multiple choice tests at school, but give me the same test without the choices and it's almost impossible for me to find the information in my head unless it's something really easy.

 It seems like I have almost no ability to retain useful information.
 I have to basically start from scratch every time I try to do just about anything.
-Have you ever seen the movie Clean Slate starring Dana Carvey?
+Have you ever seen the movie Clean Slate (#ad) starring Dana Carvey?
 I'm not that bad, but I'm pretty darn close when it comes to remembering anything useful.
 I have to relearn just about anything that's worth doing.
-Taking notes would help for the next time, but I usually think "there is no way I could forget this" and then I do.
+Taking notes would help for the next time, but I usually think "there is no way I could forget this," then that's exactly what I do; forget.

 I can only remember colors of familiar objects.
 I don't see the colors in my mind, I just know the colors of most basic things from experience.